cathysunkc/MobileApp/ADR_NavigationStrategy.md

 ## Decision

-The design of the navigation menu items will follow the C.R.A.P. design principes:
+The design of the navigation menu items will follow the C.R.A.P. design principles:

 - Contrast:
-  The navigation menu icons will have sufficient color contrast between the text and background, so that they can be easy to read, especially for those users with accessibilities needs.
+  The navigation menu icons will have sufficient color contrast between the text and background, so that they can be easy to read, especially for those users with accessibility needs.
 - Repetition:
   The navigation menu will use the same color tone, font style, and font size.
 This could help the menu as well as the app looks consistent, professional, and easier for user to identify the theme.
 - Alignment: